hsezhiyan/Easy21_Reinforcement-Learning/README.md

 This assignment was completed for David Silver's Reinforcement Learning course.

-Project files and plots available under the desktop folder.

 # Game Definition

 prog1.py defines the rules of the game, which is a slight variant of blackjack.